PyRope-E-Assessment/pyrope/docs/scoring.rst

 =======

 Notice that in the examples above, we did not provide a method to score the result.
 This is because PyRope has a sophisticated auto-scoring, which scores a correct answer with one point by default.
-If you prefer to score the answer yourself, you have to implement a :py:meth:`score` method.
+If you prefer to score the answer yourself, you have to implement a :py:meth:`scores` method.

 Scores
 ------

 A *score* in PyRope is either a number or a pair of to numbers.
 A single number is interpreted as the number of achieved points.
 In a pair of numbers, the first is interpreted as the achieved points and the second as the maximal possible number of points.
-In short, a pair ``(p,q)`` should be read as "p of q points".
+In short, a pair ``(p, q)`` should be read as "p of q points".

 In scores, a *number* can be of any type convertible to a ``float`` (and will internally be treated as ``float``).
 This also includes booleans, where ``True`` means one point and ``False`` zero.

-There are multiple ways how to return scores from the :py:meth:`score` method.
+There are multiple ways how to return scores from the :py:meth:`scores` method.

 Individual Input Field Scoring
 ------------------------------

 In general, an exercise will have multiple input fields.
 These are scored using a dictionary with the input field names as keys and the corresponding :ref:`scores <Scores>` as values.